-Abigail is a rising senior at LACES in Mid-City, Los Angeles.
-She has been a staff writer for her school paper for three years now and is now the copy editor and page editor for the paper.
+Abigail is a rising senior at the Los Angeles Center for Enriched Studies in Mid-City, Los Angeles.
+She has been a staff writer for her school paper for three years and is the Copy Editor and Page Editor for the paper.
 Abigail has lived in Koreatown for her entire life.
 She has a passion for baking, reading, and creative writing.
-She’s fluent in English and Korean and has been taking Spanish at her school for four years now.
-She’s the President of BRIDGE, a high-school volunteering program at KYCC and she also works at Sul & Beans, a dessert cafe in Koreatown.
+She’s fluent in English and Korean and has been taking Spanish at her school for four years.
+She’s the President of BRIDGE, a high school volunteering program at KYCC and she also works at Sul & Beans, a dessert cafe in Koreatown.
 In the future, she hopes to go into Communications or Political Science.

 Where is your hometown?

 I was born in Koreatown at the Good Samaritan Hospital.
 Both my parents and my brother immigrated from Korea because my dad’s work stationed him here, but I’ve lived here for my entire life.
 Now I go to school here, work here, and volunteer here.
 I’ve lived in three different apartments in my entire life, but I’ve been in my current one since the second grade.
 I do want to stay in L.A. because it’s so fun, but at the same time, I want to live somewhere where I can experience a new atmosphere, go outside of my comfort zone, and adapt to a new way of life.
 I just want to experience a bunch of new places.
 L.A. is nice, so maybe I’ll move back after I graduate from college, but while I’m still learning and gaining experience in the real world, I want to be all over the place.

 What are your thoughts on Koreatown?